Unidirectional Transverse Scattering in Acoustic Dimers

-Finally, we also demonstrate that the regime of transverse unidrectional scattering is accessible using realistic structures with the dimer consisting of labyrinthine acoustic meta-atoms \cite{cheng2015}, see Figure~\ref{fig:metaatom}(a), and performing full-wave numerical simulations in COMSOL Multiphysics.
-These meta-atoms emulate high-index Mie scatterers in airborne acoustics by elongating the internal propagation path and enabling strong subwavelength resonances, allowing one to tune the monopole phase while keeping dipole scattering small \cite{timankova2026experimental} by optimizing its geometric parameters.
-At a separation $d=0.2 \lambda$, which we choose to accommodate practical meta-atom sizes, the target Mie-angles in a model of purely monopolar particles are $\theta_{m1}=-0.676$, $\theta_{m2} = 0.271$, i.e close to resonance for both particles.
-To optimize geometry for the needed monopolar response, we calculate monopolar scattering coefficient phase $\text{arg}\{ -\gamma_0 \}$, and amplitude $|\gamma_0|$ spectra, see Fig.~\ref{fig:metaatom} and SI for more details.
-For a meta-atom with relatively small Willis' \cite{quan2018maximum} and higher order \cite{Smagin2024} couplings, for an $\hat{\mathbf{x}}$-oriented incident plane wave with unit amplitude, it can be approximately treated as Mie coefficient $\gamma_0\approx a_0 =-\cos(\theta_n)e^{i \theta_n}$.
-As a result of geometry optimization, the top and bottom meta-atoms of identical geometry but different sizes have the necessary monopole response at frequency $f =332.7$ Hz, and the designed dimer exhibits the expected transverse unidirectional scattering, see Fig.~\ref{fig:metaatom}(a).
-The shape of numerically calculated radiation pattern does not perfectly correspond to the downward cardioid because each realized labyrynthine particle retains a small residual dipolar response, yet remains sufficiently close to the analytical result expected from the model with purely monopolar particles, Eq.~\eqref{eq:eff_moments}.
+Finally, we also predict that the regime of transverse unidirectional scattering is accessible using realistic structures, with the dimer consisting of labyrinthine acoustic meta-atoms~\cite{cheng2015}; see Fig.~\ref{fig:metaatom}(a).
+We perform full-wave numerical simulations in COMSOL Multiphysics.
+Although the homogeneous high-index acoustic materials assumed in the infinitely long cylinder calculations above are difficult to realize in airborne acoustics, the same monopolar response can be implemented using labyrinthine meta-atoms, which can be fabricated by conventional polymer 3D printing.
+These structures emulate high-index Mie scatterers in air by elongating the internal propagation path and supporting strong subwavelength resonances; their geometry can therefore be optimized to tune the monopole phase while keeping the dipole response weak~\cite{timankova2026experimental}.
+At a separation $d=0.2\lambda$, which we choose to accommodate practical meta-atom sizes, the target Mie angles in a model of purely monopolar particles are $\theta_{m1}=-0.676$ and $\theta_{m2}=0.271$, i.e., close to resonance for both particles.
+To optimize the geometry for the required monopolar response, we calculate the phase $\arg\{-\gamma_0\}$ and amplitude $|\gamma_0|$ spectra of the monopolar scattering coefficient; see Fig.~\ref{fig:metaatom} and the SI for more details.
+For a meta-atom with relatively small Willis~\cite{quan2018maximum} and higher-order~\cite{Smagin2024,yu2025bianisotropic} couplings, under an $\hat{\mathbf{x}}$-oriented incident plane-wave with unit amplitude, the coefficient can be approximately treated as the Mie coefficient $\gamma_0\approx a_0=-\cos(\theta_n)e^{i\theta_n}$.
+As a result of the geometry optimization, the top and bottom meta-atoms, which have identical geometries but different sizes, have the necessary monopole responses at frequency $f=332.7$~Hz, and the designed dimer exhibits the expected transverse unidirectional scattering; see Fig.~\ref{fig:metaatom}(a).
+The shape of the numerically calculated radiation pattern does not perfectly correspond to the downward cardioid because each realized labyrinthine particle retains a small residual dipolar response, yet it remains sufficiently close to the analytical result expected from the model with purely monopolar particles, Eq.~\eqref{eq:eff_moments}.
+The proposed configuration is directly compatible with existing experimental platforms based on parallel-plate waveguides that simulate quasi-2D space~\cite{timankova2026experimental,jordaan2018}.
+For the realization considered here, the operating frequency is approximately $333$~Hz, and the constituent meta-atoms have outer radii of approximately $3$~cm and a channel width of $0.2$~cm, which is accessible with 3D-printing technology.
+The proposed geometry can also be shifted to other frequency ranges by scaling the meta-atoms.
+The transverse directional-scattering pattern could be characterized by scanning the scattered pressure field with a microphone array along a circular contour surrounding the dimer.
+However, dissipative losses can shift the optimal Mie-angle conditions required for transverse directional scattering; see the SI.
+Therefore, realistic experimental realizations may require accounting for thermoviscous losses when optimizing the meta-atom geometry.